sean0x42/markdown-extract/README.md

 ## Installation

-If you've got Rust installed on your system, you can simple install `markdown-extract` with Cargo.
+If you've got Rust installed on your system, you can simply install `markdown-extract` with Cargo.

 ```console